 - Cover letter indicating your interest in the position and how your experiences will benefit Safe Shores.

 Safe Shores – The DC Children’s Advocacy Center conducts pre-employment background checks on all selected candidates.
-If you are a finalist, we will investigate your background, employment history, references, and any related employment matters to determine your suitability of employment.
+If you are a finalist, we will investigate your background, employment history, references, and any related employment matters to determine your suitability for employment.

 By submitting this application, you understand the above statement and authorize all persons and entities contacted by Safe Shores – The DC Children’s Advocacy Center to provide any relevant information regarding your current or previous employment and you release all persons and entities contacted by Safe Shores – The DC Children’s Advocacy Center, of all claims for providing such information.

-EEO STATEMENTSafe Shores is an equal opportunity employer and values diversity.
-We are committed to building a team that represents a variety of backgrounds, perspectives and skills.
+EEO STATEMENT Safe Shores is an equal opportunity employer and values diversity.
+We are committed to building a team that represents a variety of backgrounds, perspectives, and skills.
 The more inclusive we are, the better our work will be.

 Education and Experience